 Nothing negative should appear on your credit report during this time.
 Your report should show that you're making your payments on time.
 Some of the accounts may show you are enrolled in a DMP.

 Positive, closed accounts.

-No, we do not offer either of these services at this time, as we are not a Credit Counseling Agency.
+Unfortunately, we do not offer either of these services at this time, as we are not a Credit Counseling Agency.
 However, once you complete your profile, our system will be able to determine if Credit Counseling may be a good option for you and will point you in the right direction for next steps.
-We're also happy to speak with you to discuss further, just send us a message!
+We're also happy to speak with you to discuss your situation further, just send us a message!

 Your DMP will have a set monthly payment, and cannot last longer than 5 years.
 This means you are out of debt far faster than if you were to just make minimum payments on the balances you owe as of today.
 The interest rate savings range is there to show you the possible savings you could accomplish by choosing a DMP.